astwitguang/FreeTempMail/README.md

 ## Overview

-This temporary email system connects to your specified mailbox via the IMAP protocol to retrieve emails forwarded to your @aitre.cc domain address.
+This temporary email system connects to your specified mailbox via the IMAP protocol to retrieve emails forwarded to yours domain address.

 ## Environment Variable Configuration